vaskocuturilo/Regions-Service/README.md

 - Will be fixing British country.
 - Will be adding functionality for deploy to AWS.
 - Will be adding React or Angular frameworks.
+- Will be adding functionality for search diplomatic plates.

 ### Actuator